amicha23/Search-Engine/README.md

 ![Search Directory](/img/queries.PNG)

 - The search engine will compute the TF-IDF for each individual term in the query and then sum these terms to find the total TF-IDF.
 Instead of looking at a single query, the search engine looks at all the documents in the directory which contain at least one word in the multi-query.
-This means if the query is “I love dogs” the TF-IDF should be calculated for all documents in the directory that contain the word “a”, all documents that contain the word “love”, and all documents that contain the word “dogs”.
-Even if a document only contains the word “a”, it is still included in the ranking; however, it will just be lower because its TF-IDF score for “love” and “dog” will be 0.
+This means if the query is “I love dogs” the TF-IDF should be calculated for all documents in the directory that contain the word “I”, all documents that contain the word “love”, and all documents that contain the word “dogs”.
+Even if a document only contains the word “I”, it is still included in the ranking; however, it will just be lower because its TF-IDF score for “love” and “dog” will be 0.